Two weeks left on early-bird pricing for TC Sessions: Mobility 2020 – TechCrunch

-It’s time to mobilize for early-bird savings on passes to the all-virtual TC Sessions Mobility 2020, which takes place October 6-7.
+It’s time to mobilize for early-bird savings on passes to the all-virtual TC Sessions: Mobility 2020, which takes place October 6-7.
 Prices will continue to increase as the event draws near.
 Buy your pass before September 4 at 11:59 p.m.
 (PT) and you’ll save $100 over full price.

 This ain’t no two-day webinar, friends.
 We have the tech and people in place to create a virtual experience that lives up to the high standards we set for our in-person events.
 You’ll tune in and interact with the leading mobility makers, investors, movers and shakers.
 Check out our speakers here.